Hop til indhold

 Investment and return

-What is the average interest environment?
+What is average interest rate?

-The return on average interest rate plans is the deposit interest rate that PFA fixes on a regular basis.
 At the same time, you are guaranteed a fixed payout on retirement.

 This means that with an average interest rate plan, you know the size of the minimum payout you will receive on retirement.
 In return, your plan does not have the same high return potential as market rate plans do.

-Read more about the average interest rate environment
+Read more about average interest rate

-What is the basic interest rate?
+What is meant by basic interest rate?

-The calculation of the size of the guaranteed benefits is based on a set of assumptions concerning the rate of interest, risk, expenses, etc.
+The calculation of the size of the guaranteed benefits is based on a set of assumptions concerning the rate of interest, risk, expenses etc.

 The assumed rate of interest is called the basic interest rate.
 The size of the basic interest rate depends on when the pension plan was established and when any increases in the size of the payments took effect.